zvi-code/z-valkey-search/README.md

 ### Benefits

-- **Faster startup**: Skip loading large vector indexes from RDB
 - **Index consistency**: Recover from corrupted or inconsistent vector indexes
-- **Format upgrades**: Support HNSW parameter changes without migration
-- **Memory efficiency**: Reduce memory pressure during startup
+- **Deleted Memory reclaim**: If index has many deleted vectors rebuilding the index during statup will free this memory

 When enabled, vector indexes are rebuilt via the backfill process while non-vector indexes (TAG, NUMERIC) continue to work immediately.
-For detailed information, see [SKIP_VECTOR_RDB_LOAD.md](SKIP_VECTOR_RDB_LOAD.md).

 ## Build Instructions